A Detailed Guide To Camping with a new Suzuki Jimny

 A roof tent was always our goal for the Jimny.

-We ended up buying the lightest weight roof tent we could find within our budget.
+Back in 2019 we originally bought the lightest weight roof tent we could find within our budget.
 This was the Front Runner Roof Tent.
 It’s decent tent even though it’s one of the cheaper ones on the market.
 Coming in at 43kg, it’s one of the lightest too.

 I’ve seen other Jimnys with heavier tents so it shows what can be done.